-In 2002, the Compensation Committee engaged the firm of Towers Perrin to conduct an executive compensation and benefits review of appropriate salary ranges, as well as management incentive plan ranges, etc. Based, in part, on this review as well revenue and earnings results, the ability to achieve strategic business plans and goals, and evaluations of overall performance, the committee adjusted the total compensation including potential bonuses of the executive officers in 2003 and made additional adjustments, approximating a cost of living increase to some executives, in 2004.
+In 2002, the Compensation Committee engaged the firm of Towers Perrin to conduct an executive compensation and benefits review of appropriate salary ranges, as well as management incentive plan ranges, etc. Based, in part, on this review as well as revenue and earnings results, the ability to achieve strategic business plans and goals, and evaluations of overall performance, the committee adjusted the total compensation including potential bonuses of the executive officers in 2005 and made additional adjustments, approximating a cost of living increase to some executives, in 2006.

-The Compensation Committee believes that stock options can be an effective incentive to attract and retain Executive Officers and key employees of the Company and to encourage stock ownership by these persons so that they acquire or increase their proprietary interest in the success of the Company.
-The Compensation Committee has not granted any options to Messrs.
-Patsy or Lombardo in light of their existing substantial ownership in the Company.
+The Compensation Committee believes that stock options and other equity awards can be an effective incentive to attract and retain Executive Officers and key employees of the Company and to encourage stock ownership by these persons so that they acquire or increase their proprietary interest in the success of the

+Company.
+The Compensation Committee has, to date, not granted any options to Mr. Patsy in light of his existing substantial ownership in the Company.